FlagBrew/PKSM-Scripts/dev/node/README.md

 - supports passing folders containing saves (via `-d` flag), save files (via `-f` flag), or even both at once
   - can use both `-f` and `-d` at the same time
 - automatically splits all saves that can be split and uses only the most recent save data
-  - you can prevent this and diff entire files with `-c`
+  - you can alter this behavior with one of the `-k` options:
-  - you can make the script keep the first save file's backup data as a separate set of save data with `-k`
+    - `'full'` - don't split saves at all
+    - `'all'` - split saves and keep all backups
+    - `'first'` - split saves and keep only the first save's backup

 ```
 usage: diff.js [-h] [-o outFile] [-e] [-s] [-k {first,all,full}]